molnard/wasabipres2019/README.md

 Every buy or sell you will expose one of your addresses.

 # Privacy
 What can we do to keep our privacy?
-There is a lot to do https://youtu.be/XORDEX-RrAI?t=969
+There is a lot to do we will see it in the next part. https://youtu.be/XORDEX-RrAI?t=969

 _Story: centralized mixers_